-Taught by experts who are active researchers and consultants, with experiences of the past four Paralympic and Olympic Games, we focus on applying theoretical knowledge to real world sporting situations.
+Taught by experts who are active researchers and consultants, with experiences of Paralympic and Olympic Games, the BSc (Hons) Sport and Exercise Psychology focuses on applying theoretical knowledge to real-world sporting situations.

 The Sport Psychology degree is delivered through lectures, seminars, workshops, individual/small group supervision and independent study.
 You will also have the opportunity to attend guest lectures given by academic staff from other institutions and professional psychologists who work in different areas of practise.